-After the information has been confirmed and updated, providers should submit their revalidation applications as soon as they are available in PEP so that the process can be completed before the enrollment period ends.
-Providers must allow 30 business days from the date on which TMHP receives the form for the changes to take effect before they can complete a revalidation application.
+[Revised] Providers should submit their revalidation applications as soon as they are available so that the process can be completed before the enrollment period ends.

 If providers do not complete the revalidation process before the end of their enrollment period, they will be disenrolled.
 Their claims will not be paid, and their prior authorization requests will be denied.
 They will not be eligible to participate as a network provider in Medicaid MCOs.